 Winkleigh has an extensive and fascinating history and is the only village in Devon to boast the remains of 12th century castles - two large historic mounds.
 Its airfield, which played an important role during World War II, is equally well known today.

-Winkleigh's role in World War I is splendidly told in the Winkleigh Heroes website, which traces the lives of Winkleigh men who died in the Great War of 1914-18.
+Winkleigh's role in World War I is splendidly told in the Winkleigh Heroes website, which traces the lives of Winkleigh men who fought and those who died in the Great War of 1914-18.
 It also contains details of the Winkleigh Census from 1841 through to 1911.